DJ SETS | CORPORATE

 Davies cannot wait to get back out to the nation, not only through hosting Sounds of the 80s on Radio 2, but also by once again taking his own DJ sets to the public, just like he did before.
 There’s a real love for the decade’s music and for him it’s truly personal.
 “The 80s were the most memorable days of my life.
 I helped pioneer many 80s records and have a huge love and knowledge, not just of the hits but also the more esoteric, the best album tracks and stuff people won’t expect.
 That’s what I’m going to deliver”.

 By 1992, Davies had moved to weekend breakfast, but changes were afoot and the following year his time at Radio 1 was over.
 He moved to Virgin Radio for six successful years whilst starting his own firm Good Groove which specialised in what he always did best: finding great undiscovered new music and connecting the public with it.
 He discovered Corinne Bailey Rae and many more successful songwriters.

 Good Groove continues to be a success, but in 2017 everything changed.
-A guest appearance on Simon Mayo’s show, led to slots depping for Sarah Cox on Sounds of the 80s and then for Steve Wright it showed that whatever Davies might have thought, the public had not forgotten him.
+A guest appearance on Simon Mayo’s show, led to slots depping for Sara Cox on Sounds of the 80s and then for Steve Wright it showed that whatever Davies might have thought, the public had not forgotten him.
 Not only that but Davies’ own love of radio had been reignited, he had the radio bug again.
 In February 2018, when Radio 2’s schedule reshuffle was announced, he was delighted to come back home to the BBC and take charge of Sounds of the 80s!
 The dream continues.